Skip to main content

 Many Area Agency on Aging services focus on adults age 60 and over.
 Some ADRC, caregiver, disability, and long-term care programs may help people under 60, depending on the service.

-Can an AAA help me apply for Medicaid?
+Can an AAA help me find a senior center?

 Maybe, but not always.
-The AAA or meal provider may need to check your address, health needs, delivery route, and program capacity.
-Ask if there is a waitlist and what food options are open while you wait.
+The AAA or local provider may need to check your address, delivery route, health needs, ride area, and program capacity.
+Ask if there is a waitlist and what is open while you wait.

 Who helps with Medicare plan questions?

-Ask for SHIP counseling.
+Ask for Colorado SHIP counseling.
 SHIP gives free, unbiased Medicare help and does not sell insurance.

 What if my parent lives in Colorado but I live in another state?